somecallmejosh/ux-engineering-portfolio/content/blog/forrest-gump-ux-engineer.md

 Famous Fictional UX Engineers Series
 ::

-If Forrest Gump somehow stumbled his way into a UX Engineering role&mdash;maybe he was out running and wandered into a product team stand-up&mdash;he'd probably fit right in.
+If Forrest Gump somehow stumbled his way into a UX Engineering role, maybe he was out running and wandered into a product team stand-up, he'd probably fit right in.

 Not because he's a tech wizard.
 Not because he memorized WCAG or knows the difference between rem and em.
 But because Forrest is basically a masterclass in everything we say we value in UX: empathy, patience, clarity, consistency, and zero ego.